jes5199/starloom/docs/cursor/lessons.md

 # Starloom Development Lessons

+## Weft Test Fixes (2023-03-23)

+When fixing the failing tests in the weft module, we discovered several important lessons:

+1. The `unwrap_angles()` function was updated to require two additional parameters (`min_val` and `max_val`), which broke existing tests.

+2. The `FortyEightHourBlock` constructor was updated to require a `center_date` parameter for better date handling.

+3. The `FortyEightHourSectionHeader` constructor now requires `block_size` and `block_count` parameters for validation.

+4. The evaluation logic was moved from `WeftFile` to `WeftReader` as part of a refactoring to improve modularity.

+5. The serialized size of `FortyEightHourBlock` is 198 bytes, but tests were using a hardcoded value of 100.
+When serialization/deserialization validation was added, the tests failed.

+6. When updating tests, we should carefully check expected values against actual behavior, especially if the code has improved since the tests were written.

 ## Julian Date Module

 1. Be careful with importing modules that don't exist - in `julian.py`, there was a reference to an undefined `juliandate` module that was causing linting errors.
 When refactoring code, make sure to update all references.